Luffy7854/1st-Project/README.md

 If some toursits want to, they can also use another environment which allow clojure programm.

 To use this simple chatbot.
-   - You have to first say Hello
+   - You have to first say "hello"
-   - Then ask your question
+   - Then ask your question with keywords
-   - if you have any other question you can say "Another question"
+   - if you have any other question about keywords you can say "HELP"
-   - At the end, when you get all the informations.
-You can say "thank you good bye".
+   - At the end, when you get all the informations the program closes with "program finish..." .